 There is a solution

 Our brains have evolved to come back “on” at the smallest ray of sunlight, especially early morning sunlight, and once we’re on, it’s hard to switch back off, especially for just a couple of hours.
 After a few weeks of this, many people are burnt out.
-Thankfully, using blackout blinds is a great way to block out the light and stop those naughty photons from shaking your poor brain awake – at least until your alarm goes off at a reasonable hour.
+Thankfully, using blackout curtains or blinds are a great way to block out the light and stop those naughty photons from shaking your poor brain awake – at least until your alarm goes off at a reasonable hour.

 How to let the darkness in